O'Mahony to start for Ireland against All Blacks

 Johnny Sexton captains the side from fly-half as one of 12 Leinster players to be named in the starting XV.

-Test centurion Healy needed a medical cart to take him off the field during the second half of the Maori defeat with head coach Andy Farrell admitting the prop's leg injury "did not look too good".
+Test centurion Healy needed a medical cart to take him off the field during the second half of the Maori defeat with Farrell admitting the prop's leg injury "did not look too good".

 Clearly however it was nowhere near as bad as feared with Healy's presence in the squad allaying concerns of a loose-head prop shortage.